 Associate Fellowship Director, General Pediatrics Master Educator Fellowship

-Dr. Jennifer O’Toole is a pediatric and adult hospitalist at Cincinnati Children’s Hospital Medical Center and UC Health University Hospital, and an assistant professor of pediatrics and internal medicine at the University of Cincinnati College of Medicine.
-Dr. O’Toole received her undergraduate degree from Xavier University, and then went on to graduate AOA from the University of Buffalo School of Medicine.
-She completed her residency training in Internal Medicine and Pediatrics at Cincinnati Children’s Hospital and the University of Cincinnati.
-Following, she spent a year as chief resident for the Internal Medicine Residency Program.
+Dr. Jennifer O’Toole is a pediatric and adult hospitalist at Cincinnati Children’s Hospital Medical Center and University of Cincinnati Medical Center, and an associate professor of pediatrics and internal medicine at the University of Cincinnati College of Medicine.
+Dr. O’Toole also holds a Master's of Education in curriculum and instruction from the University of Cincinnati College of Education.

 BS: Xavier University, Cincinnati, OH, 1999.